nschlia/ffmpegfs/README.md

 * [FFmpeg](https://www.FFmpeg.org/) or [Libav](https://www.Libav.org/)

-Please note that ffmpegfs is in active development, so the main branch may be unstable (but offer nice gimmicks, though).
+Please note that FFmpegfs is in active development, so the main branch may be unstable (but offer nice gimmicks, though).
 If you need a stable version please get one (preferrably the latest) release.